 You may notice that I don’t ask about money on my questionnaire.
 There’s a reason for that.

-My responsibility as a designer is to understand your needs and the value of the solution to those needs before discussing price.
-I want to understand what the best route is for your success before quoting a price
+The responsibility of the designer is to understand the needs of a client and the value of the solution to those needs before discussing price.

 The Line That is Dotted.